MStarmans91/WORC/README.md

 ## License
 This package is covered by the open source [APACHE 2.0 License](APACHE-LICENSE-2.0).

-When using WORC, please cite this repository and the paper describing WORC as as follows:
+When using WORC, please cite **both** this repository and the paper describing WORC as follows:

 ```bibtex
 @article{starmans2021reproducible,